Skip to main content

 In this example, we have 4 modules connected.

-Sending Sel(0) followed by statled(200,200,50) will blink the status LED 50 times on each one of the four modules.
+Sending Sel(0) followed by StatLed(200,200,50) will blink the status LED 50 times on each one of the four modules.
 It is also possible to read from multiple devices.
 Sel(0):Print("Hi").

 Broadcast